neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

 `[Mesh]` to get into OpenMC's centimeter units.

 !listing /tutorials/gas_compact/openmc.i
-  block=Problem
+  start=Tallies end=MultiApps

 Other features we use include an output of the fission tally standard deviation in units of W/m$^3$ to the `[Mesh]` by setting the `output` parameter.
 This is used to obtain the standard deviation of the heat source distribution from OpenMC in the same units as the heat source.
-We also leverage a helper utility in Cardinal by setting `check_equal_mapped_tally_volumes` to `true`.
+We also leverage a helper utility in [CellTally](/tallies/CellTally.md) by setting `check_equal_mapped_tally_volumes` to `true`.
 This parameter will throw an error if the tallied OpenMC cells map to different volumes in the MOOSE domain.
 Because we know *a priori* that the equal-volume OpenMC tally cells *should* all map to equal volumes, this will